-Doctor of Dental Surgery - DDS Graduate degrees offered through the School of Graduate Studies are: Doctor of Philosophy - PhD Master of Science - MSc Both the PhD and MSc degree programs offer:
+Doctor of Dental Surgery - DDS

+Graduate degrees offered through the School of Graduate Studies are:

+Doctor of Philosophy - PhD

+Master of Science - MSc

+Both the PhD and MSc degree programs offer:

 - 1) Research training offered to graduates of any program who have an interest in dental research

 - 2) Research training combined with dental specialty training limited to graduates with a DDS or equivalent degree

-The PhD program that offers research training only, may be full-time or flexible-time.

 Dental graduates enrolled in 2) will be eligible for Specialty Fellowship or Board Certification in the following programs:

+Dental Anaesthesia

+Dental Public Health

+Endodontics

-Dental Anaesthesia Dental Public Health Endodontics Oral and Maxillofacial Surgery Oral Pathology and Oral Medicine Oral and Maxillofacial Radiology Orthodontics and Dentofacial Orthopedics Pediatric Dentistry Periodontology Prosthodontics
+Oral and Maxillofacial Surgery

+Oral Pathology and Oral Medicine

+Oral and Maxillofacial Radiology

+Orthodontics and Dentofacial Orthopedics

+Pediatric Dentistry

+Periodontology

+Prosthodontics

 Detailed information concerning all the specialty programs is to be found in this Calendar in the Graduate Programs section.

 Continuing Dental Education

 A number of shorter intensive courses of instruction for dental graduates are provided each academic session to update knowledge of particular fields of dentistry, and to familiarize graduates with newer methods and procedures in various clinical areas.
 Further information can be found on the Faculty's Continuing Dental Education website.

 Faculty Governance and Administration

 Faculty of Dentistry policies are established by our Faculty Council following prior consideration by one or more of the appropriate standing committees at the Faculty.

+^{}The PhD program that offers only research training may be full-time or flexible-time.

 Representatives from the undergraduate and graduate students serve as members of Council, along with academic staff members, representatives of the part-time Instructors in the Faculty of Dentistry, representatives of the Royal College of Dental Surgeons, and representatives of the administrative staff.

 In addition to Faculty Council, students are represented on the majority of the Faculty's standing committees.

-The administration of the Faculty is the responsibility of the Dean, assisted by the Vice Dean, Education; Vice Dean, Research; Associate Dean, Undergraduate Education; Associate Dean, Graduate Education; Director of Clinical Affairs; and Assistant Dean, Administration and Chief Administrative Officer.
+The administration of the Faculty is the responsibility of the Dean, assisted by the Vice Dean, Education; Vice Dean, Research; Associate Dean, Undergraduate Education; Associate Dean, Graduate Education; Director of Clinical Affairs; and Chief Administrative Officer.

-Officers of the University 2022-2023
+Officers of the University 2023-2024

 A list of officials of the University of Toronto can be found on the Governing Council website.

-Officers of the Faculty of Dentistry 2022-2023
+Officers of the Faculty of Dentistry 2023-2024 Interim Dean

-Interim Dean

 Laura Tam

 Vice Dean, Education

 Jim Yuan Lai

-Interim Vice Dean, Research
+Vice Dean, Research

 Morris Manolson

-Interim Associate Dean, Undergraduate Education
+Associate Dean, Undergraduate Education

 Anuradha Prakki

 Associate Dean, Graduate Education

-Ernest Lam
+Anil Kishen

-Assistant Dean, Administration and Chief Administrative Officer
+Chief Administrative Officer

-Mary Choi
+Arleen Morrin

 Director of Clinical Affairs

 James Posluns

 Director of Continuing Dental Education

 Christopher Swayze

 Director of Advancement

 Selina Esteves

 Director of Student Life

-Richard Rayman
+Joel Rosenbloom

 Faculty Registrar and Faculty Secretary

 Samantha Freeman-Attwood

 Faculty Librarian

 Helen He

-Endowed Chairs 2022-2023
+Endowed Chairs 2023-2024

-Dempster, L., Kamienski Professorship in Dental Education

-Finer, Y., George Zarb/Nobel Biocare Chair in Prosthodontics

-Tam, L., Arthur Zwingenberger Decanal

-Lam, E., Dr. Lloyd and Mrs. Kay Chapman Chair in Clinical Sciences
+Prakki, A., Dr. Miet and Mrs. Wanda Kamienski Professorship in Dental Education Finer, Y., George Zarb/Nobel Biocare Chair in Prosthodontics Tam, L., Arthur Zwingenberger Decanal Chair Kishen, A., Dr. Lloyd and Mrs. Kay Chapman Chair in Clinical Sciences

-Faculty Members 2022-2023
+Faculty Members 2023-2024

 Emeritus

 Dean Emeritus

 Mock, D.